Posted on Nov 6, 2017 in Editorial.

 Food Miles mosaic in Whitehawk 2006

-Strike a Light aims to strike a balance between art and heritage in a community minded way that teaches and inspires, whilst helping to revitalise public spaces.
+Strike a Light aims to strike a balance between art and heritage in a community-minded way that teaches and inspires, whilst helping to revitalize public spaces.

 It receives project based financial support from local organisations such as Sussex Community Foundation amongst others, and through partnership or sponsored activities.
 We regularly run reminiscence, creative and heritage activities with older people and BME groups, as well as arts and heritage workshops with children and young people, and curates heritage and arts events with clients such as Fabrica gallery.